Infinite dimensionality of the post-processing order of measurements on a general state space: Main theorems and their proofs

 \begin{rem} As shown in \cite{kuramochi2020compact}, we can define the set $\mathfrak{M} (\Omega)$ of post-processing equivalence classes of general (i.e.\ possibly continuous outcome) EVMs on $\Omega$.
 Then we can easily show that Theorem~\ref{thm:main1}.\ref{it:thm1.1} is also valid for $\mathfrak{M} (\Omega)$ since $\MfinO$ is a subset of $\mathfrak{M} (\Omega)$, i.e.\ the finite-outcome EVM is a special kind of the general EVM.
 We can also show that the proof of Theorem~\ref{thm:main1}.\ref{it:thm1.2} (Lemma~\ref{lemm:countable}) can be straightforwardly generalized to $\mathfrak{M} (\Omega)$ since the BSS theorem is also valid for general EVMs (\cite{kuramochi2020compact}, Theorem~1). \end{rem}

-\begin{rem} A parametrized family $(P_\theta)_{\theta \in \Theta}$ of classical probabilities is called a statistical experiment, or a statistical model, and is one of the basic concepts in mathematical statistics~\cite{lecam1986asymptotic,torgersen1991comparison}.
+\begin{rem} A parametrized family $(P_\theta)_{\theta \in \Theta}$ of classical probabilities with a fixed sample space is called a statistical experiment, or a statistical model, and is one of the basic concepts in mathematical statistics~\cite{lecam1986asymptotic,torgersen1991comparison}.
 As shown in \cite{kuramochi2020compact} (Appendix~D), we can identify the class of statistical experiments with a fixed parameter set $\Theta$ with the class of measurements (EVMs) on the input classical GPT $(\ell^1(\Theta), \ell^1_+(\Theta),\mathcal{P}(\Theta))$.
 Based on this correspondence Theorem~\ref{thm:main1} straightforwardly applies to the post-processing order of statistical experiments. \end{rem}

 In the rest of this section, we prove Theorems~\ref{thm:main1}.\ref{it:thm1.1}, \ref{thm:main1}.\ref{it:thm1.2}, and \ref{thm:main2} in Sections~\ref{subsec:m1}, \ref{subsec:m1.2}, and \ref{subsec:m2}, respectively.